dominikhei/aws-lambda-analyzer/README.md

 You specify which Lambda function to analyze by providing:

 - __Function Name__ - The name of your Lambda function
-- __Qualifier__ (optional) - A specific version number or alias (e.g., "prod", "v1")
+- __Qualifier__ (optional) - A specific version number.
+Defaults to `$LATEST`.

-If no qualifier is provided, the SDK will analyze all logs and metrics for the function across all versions and aliases.
+If no qualifier is provided, the SDK will analyze all logs and metrics for the function across all versions.

 ## Available Metrics